Arrow Electronics, Inc. (ARW): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1946 Incorporated as Arrow Electronics, Inc. Formalized the business structure, setting the stage for future growth.
+1946 Incorporated as Arrow Electronics, Inc. Formalized the business structure, moving beyond the initial retail-only model.

-1961 Initial Public Offering (IPO) Listed on the American Stock Exchange, providing capital for expansion.
+1961 Initial Public Offering (IPO) Listed on the American Stock Exchange, raising capital for expansion; total sales were approximately $4 million.

 Arrow Electronics, Inc. (ARW) Ownership Structure